dsent/bullet-addons/README.md

 5. Save your changes (click "Save" at the top of the custom code area).
 6. Publish your site (click "Publish" at the top right of the dashboard).

 If you want to use multiple addons, just paste them one after another in the same CSS and JS areas.
+They have large header and footer comments to make it easier to find where each addon starts and ends in order to update or remove them later.

 Each script is designed to be self-contained.
 If a script depends on another, this will be noted in its comments and readme.
 In this case, it's recommended, but not strictly required, to paste the dependencies first.

 ## Configuration and Customization